sharwinbobde/Courier-BigDL-Study/README.md

 your servers, and specify in the main notebook the location of this file.
 This outputs a pickle file with the cpu and io wait percentages every interval seconds.

+## Seeing the experiment results
+In the `experiment-results` notebook we provide code to read the experiment files and perform the ANOVA analysis of the data.
+We also provide there the code used to model the system with queuing theory and the final model using multiple random forests.